roman-milk/roman-milk.github.io/marriage-as-a-house.md

  She nodded nervously.
 "I never meant for it to happen.
 I'm sorry."

  "Forgiven."
 I whispered, reaching a hand up to gently caress her cheek.
 "Forgiven, but not forgotten, not yet."
-Report_Story #2